dabogee/com.dabogee.simple-image-collage/README.md

 private Integer maxRows = 5;

 ```
-### maxRatio and minRatio.
+### MaxRatio and minRatio parameters
-Those parameters are used to avoid too tight and too tall images like mentioned below where extra space is marked in red.
+**MaxRatio** and **minRatio** are used to avoid too tight and too tall images like mentioned below where extra space is marked in red.
+If you don't have any limitations in image/collage height-width ratio then you can play with those settings.

 <div style="clear: both; margin: 20px 0;">
 <img src="./docs/tight-collage-01.jpg" width="350" />
 <p>&nbsp;</p>